 Add the eggs, oil , apple butter and blend well.
 Add the entire bowl of the flour mixture to the banana mixture and blend well.
 Add the mixture to the prepared loaf pan and set aside.

 Add all of ingredients to the pecan streusel to a small bowl.
 Using a fork or pastry cutter cut the butter into the mixture until crumbly.
-Evenly pour the streusel over the bread and bake in preheated oven for 35-40 minutes.
+Evenly pour the streusel over the bread and bake in preheated oven for 40-50 minutes.
+All ovens are different so watch it and a tester should come out clean.
 Cool the bread for 10 minutes and remove from the pan and cool on a rack.